Wyoming Water Quality at a Glance

 PFAS “Forever Chemicals”

-Source: Aviation firefighting foam at airports like Jackson Hole, military installations, industrial facilities, and consumer products including stain-resistant textiles and non-stick cookware
+Source: Aviation firefighting foam at airports, military installations like F.E.
+Warren Air Force Base, industrial facilities, and consumer products including stain-resistant textiles and non-stick cookware

 Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, high cholesterol, and developmental effects in children

-Current Status: Wyoming water systems are monitoring PFAS levels and planning treatment upgrades to meet EPA regulations, with compliance deadlines extended to 2031 EPA Limits: 4 parts per trillion for PFOA and PFOS individually, with hazard index for other PFAS compounds
+Current Status: Wyoming water systems are monitoring PFAS levels and planning treatment upgrades to meet EPA regulations EPA Limits: 4 parts per trillion for PFOA and PFOS individually, with hazard index calculations for other PFAS compounds

 Please read – our information